DARTS REGULATION AUTHORITY RULE BOOK

 16.1 Without prejudice to the right of the Disciplinary Committee and the Appeals Committee to regulate their own procedures, where at any time in the course of any disciplinary proceedings carried out under these Rules there has been a breach of procedure or failure to follow any direction given, this shall not invalidate the proceedings unless such breaches have been such as to seriously and irremediably prejudice the position of the person concerned.

 17.1 The Disciplinary Committee, and/or the Appeals Committee may order one or other partyto bear all or some of the costs of the proceedings held before them, including the costs of convening and holding the proceedings and any other party’s costs.

-17.2 In the case of an appeal against a finding for a case dealt with under 11.1 where the misconduct is of a minor nature or where the Player or other person concerned fully admits the Misconduct in his response offence, the Appeals Committee may cause an administrative fee (being an assessment of the costs reasonably incurred or expended by the DRA in the administration of this process) to be paid by the person concerned in the event of an unsuccessful appeal.
+17.2 In the case of an appeal against a finding for a case dealt with under 11.4 where the misconduct is of a minor nature or where the Player or other person concerned fully admits the Misconduct in their response offence, the Appeals Committee may cause an administrative fee (being an assessment of the costs reasonably incurred or expended by the DRA in the administration of this process) to be paid by the person concerned in the event of an unsuccessful appeal.